 And with good reason!
 From the name, you might think the operation is just about removing the cat’s nails.
 But you have to remember that cat nail beds are attached to the last phalange of their digit.
-To stop claws from growing, you will need to remove not just the nail bed, but the bone it is attached to.
+To stop claws from growing, you will need to remove not only the nail bed but the bone it is attached to.

 So if you love your cat and do not wish it to be impaired for life, declawing should not be an option.

 To keep your furniture safe and scratch-free, you need to approach the problem from two sides: discourage scratching in the wrong places and encourage scratching in the right places.